Unitarizability of Harish-Chandra bimodules over generalized Weyl and $q$-Weyl algebras: Unitarizability for -deformations

 Note that the conjugation $\rho\colon A_c\to A_{c'}$ does not depend on $c,c'$: it sends $u$ to $bv$ and $v$ to $au$.

 It follows that invariant sesquilinear forms on $M_{c,c'}$ are in one-to-one correspondence with invariant sesquilinear forms on $W$.
 In this case the only root of $P(x)=x$ is good and using Theorem~\ref{ThrFilteredAnswer} we deduce that positive traces exist only when $\rho=\rho_+$, $t\neq 1$ and in this case a positive trace is unique up to scaling.
+This is consistent with Proposition~4.7 in~\cite{EKRS}.

+The case $n=0$ can also be considered, the algebra $A_c$ in this case is just the algebra ($q$-)differential operators with a possible pole at zero.
+In the case of differential operators there are no traces, in the case of $q$-differential operators there exists a trace only when $\rho^2$ is the identity.
+When $\rho^2=\id$, the trace is given by the formula $T(R(z))=[1]R=\int_{S^1}R(z)\frac{dz}{z}$ and is positive for one of the two possible choices of $\rho$.

-\subsection{The case $n=2$, connection with unitary representations of $\SL(2)$ and $\SL_q(2)$.}
+\subsection{The case $n=2$, connection with unitary representations of $\SL(2)$ and $\SL_q(2)$}

+Recall that in the case $n=2$ the ($q$-)deformations of the Kleinian singularity of type $A_1$ are central reductions of $U(\mf{sl}_2)$ and $U_q(\mf{sl}_2)$.
+In the case of deformations, Harish-Chandra $U(\mf{sl}_2)$-modules with integer weights of $\ad h$ are complex $(\mf{sl}_2(\C),\operatorname{SU}_2)$-modules, that is, Harish-Chandra modules in the classical sense.
+Unitarizable Harish-Chandra modules correspond to unitary representations of $\SL(2,\C)$.
+We check below that our results partially recover the classical results on the irreducible infinite-dimensional representations of $\SL(2,\C)$.

+In the case of $q$-deformations, the situation is more complicated.
+The quantum $\SL_q(2)$ and $U_q(\mf{sl}_2)$ are dual Hopf algebras.
+Below we show that the classification of unitary representations in terms of the action of Casimir element is the same in our case of $U_q(\mf{sl}_2)$ and the case of $\SL_q(2)$ considered by Pusz~\cite{Pusz}.
+We leave the analytical details and precise relation between unitary representations of $U_q(\mf{sl}_2)$ and $\SL_q(2)$ to the future work.